cjdbarlow/Part-One/distribution.md

           Negative acute phase reactant.
         * Increased α1-acid glycoprotein
           Acute phase reactant.
+  * Protein binding *typically*:
+    * Correlates with lipid solubility
+    * Is important only when it is very high
+    * Is important in duration of action as it also relates to affinity for *tissue* proteins
 * **Regional blood flow**
 Affects concentration gradients between blood and tissue.
 Regions include:
   * Vessel Rich Group